LADY IN THE PEW

 But for tonight, he let it be enough.

-She was in the kitchen, barefoot on the cracked linoleum, wearing nothing but one of his t-shirts—oversized, hanging almost to her knees.
+She was in the kitchen, barefoot on the linoleum, wearing nothing but one of his T-shirts, loose and soft, the hem stopping just short of hiding the warm curve of her thighs.
 The sight hit him in two places at once: below the belt and somewhere higher, where memory sits heavy.

 She hummed while she moved.
 Not a tune he recognized, just low and tuneless, like someone keeping time with their thoughts.
 She had her hair pulled up messily, and in the pale morning light, he could see the faint constellation of freckles along her neck.

-On the stove, two pans fought for dominance: one filled with bacon that popped and curled like angry tongues judging in the language of the righteous, the other scrambling eggs that were already turning the wrong shade of brown.
+On the stove, two pans fought for dominance: one filled with bacon that popped and curled like angry tongues judging in the language of the righteous, the other with scrambled eggs that were on the verge of turning the wrong shade of brown.

 She turned, spatula in hand, smiling like they’d done this a hundred times.